-For instance, one senior executive spent at least 331 days looking at pornography on his government computer and chatting online with nude or partially clad women without being detected, the records show.
+For instance, one senior executive spent at least 331 days looking at pornography on his government computer and chatting online with nude or partially clad women without being detected, the records show.331 DAYS!?!?
+At least it appears he took some vacation time.
+Humanitarian work can be so stressful.

 When finally caught, the NSF official retired.
 He even offered, among other explanations, a humanitarian defense, suggesting that he frequented the porn sites to provide a living to the poor overseas women.
 Investigators put the cost to taxpayers of the senior official's porn surfing at between $13,800 and about $58,000.